MohammedRashid19/Fitness-Tracker/README.md

 ## DESCRIPTION

 A fitness tracker application that allows a user to view, create, and track daily workouts.
 A user can log multiple exercises in a workout on a given day and create new workouts.
 There are fields for tracking the name, exercise type, weight, sets, reps, duration, and distance traveled (if applicable) for each exercise.
-The user can also view workout stats for the last 7 days, including the total weight lifted and duration of each workout.
+The user can also view workout stats for the last 7 workouts, including the total weight lifted and duration of each workout.

 ## TABLE OF CONTENTS